Local Configuration & Setup

 127.0.0.1is usually fine. - For a LoadBalancer: use the external IP once Traefik comes up.

-Add one line to your hosts file:
+Add one line to your hosts file (/etc/hosts on macOS/Linux):

 127.0.0.1 auth.local.dev marimo.local.dev quarto.local.dev dagster.local.dev